Chart Color Schemes

 Merrylands West has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 7 projects that are expected to impact the area.
-Notable projects include Merrylands RSL Club Redevelopment Stage 2, Merrylands West Public School Upgrade, 246 Woodville Road Mixed-Use Development, and Centenary Park Sports Field Upgrade.
-The following list details those projects likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified seven projects likely affecting the region.
+Notable ones include Merrylands RSL Club Redevelopment Stage 2, Merrylands West Public School Upgrade, 246 Woodville Road Mixed-Use Development, and Centenary Park Sports Field Upgrade.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.